jroghair/CyCap/README.md

 # Reflection
 This project was my first attempt at software development and certainly my first exposure to Spring.
 The code is not perfect, but I certainly feel like I learned a great deal from the experience and am a better programmer as a result.
 The project went on to be one of a handful that were nominated for best project at the end of the semester.
 I highlight the significance of this only to mention that it was only possible due to the amazing team mates that I had that semester, Ted, Andrew and Bryan.
-Each of them are fantastic programmers and engineers on their own,but it was our combined teamwork and hardwork led us to having such a great project in the end.
+Each of them are fantastic programmers and engineers on their own, but it was our combined teamwork and hardwork led us to having such a great project in the end.
 Bryan in particular poured more hours into the project that any of us and was instrumental in making it the success that it was.
 I truly enjoyed working on this project with them.